briankoser/sfc-listeners-guide/episodes/0109-is-jimmy-olsen-a-woman-and-other-news.md

 Ben calls Ron Howard the most average director in the world.

-Zeus, Ra, and Buddha team up for {% workTitle "Godyssey" %}, a comic-book movie.
+Zeus, Ra, and Buddha team up for {% work "Godyssey" %}, a comic-book movie.
 The comic book also featured Jesus.

 Matt observes that NBC has started doing short TV seasons like Ben called for two years ago.